processing/processing-library-template/README.md

   - The developer interaction for configuring the build is to fill out the /resources/build.properties file with all build and release parameters
   - It resolves Processing by pointing to the locally installed jar files
-  - The build.gradle file has 141 lines
+  - The build.gradle file has 141 lines; processing-library.gradle 159 lines
   - It provides gradle tasks for releasing the library
   - This template provides fully documented example code, and an example
 - https://github.com/enkatsu/processing-library-template-gradle